ashiqursuperfly/Searchable-Image-Repository-REST-API/README.md

 }
 ```
 ### Local Installation Guidelines
 The project is fully dockerized, so it is very easy to start up the required containers from the docker-compose.yml file in the project root.
+All you need is docker and docker-compose installed in the system.
 ```
 docker-compose up --build
 ```
 However, This project requires some cloud resources like (AWS S3 file storage) in order to function properly.
-So, in order to run the project locally you need to have **.debug.env** file in the project root which should look like the following:
+So, in order to run the project locally you need to have a **.debug.env** file in the project root which should look like the following:
 ```
 DEBUG=1
 DJANGO_APP_SECRET_KEY=anything